Molar Pregnancy: Causes, Symptoms, and Treatments

 - Maternal Age: There is an increased risk for women over 35.

-- Prior Molar Pregnancy: There is a higher chance of recurrence if you have previously gone through a molar pregnancy.
+- Prior Molar Pregnancy: There is a higher chance of recurrence if you have had a prior molar pregnancy.

 - Dietary factors: Not getting enough of some nutrients may be a factor.